BBC Television Shakespeare: Reception

 The Boston Globe arts critic, Ed Siegel, considered this the most accessible and enjoyable of the BBC series thus far with wonderful actors and design.
 Daltrey was "exhilarating" in his screwball turn as the Dromios.
-In the New York Times, John J. O'Connor enjoyed everything about the production, with Michael Kitchen "deft" and Jones wisely casting greatly experienced actors - Cusack, Gray, and Hiller - for the characters with long speeches.
+In the New York Times, John J. O'Connor enjoyed everything about the production, with Michael Kitchen "deft" and Jones wisely casting greatly experienced actors—Cusack, Gray, and Hiller—for the characters with long speeches.
 O'Connor liked that Jones stressed the "more ominous aspects" of the play and created a design that emphasised the playing space.
 He noted that Daltrey's casting was heavily emphasised in the BBC's marketing of the production, and it luckily paid off, with Daltrey capturing "the music and sense" of Shakespeare's words.
-G.M.
-Pearce, in Cahiers Élisabéthains, consdiered this a "sparkling production" and appreciated that having the same actor play each twin made the confusion all the more realistic.
+G. M. Pearce, in Cahiers Élisabéthains, considered this a "sparkling production" and appreciated that having the same actor play each twin made the confusion all the more realistic.

-Jeanne Addison Roberts, in Shakespeare on Film Newsletter, ranked this production among the very best of the series, with praise for Jones' camera that neither got stuck with endless images of talking heads like Julius Caesar, nor tried to muffle the play's theatricality with naturalism like Antony and Cleopatra.
-Roberts enjoyed the "sense of spaciousness, mystery and hidden possibilities" in Jones' set, which equalled any stage production.
+Jeanne Addison Roberts, in Shakespeare on Film Newsletter, ranked this production among the very best of the series, with praise for Jones's camera that neither got stuck with endless images of talking heads like Julius Caesar, nor tried to muffle the play's theatricality with naturalism like Antony and Cleopatra.
+Roberts enjoyed the "sense of spaciousness, mystery and hidden possibilities" in Jones's set, which equalled any stage production.
 Cusack in particular earned praise, convincing the audience of his pathos and desolation, yet always allowing the audience to enjoy both comedy and tragedy, given the scene parodied him even as it engaged with his sorrow.
-"We owe...
+"We owe ...
 Jones and his company an enduring debt of gratitude".